souryacs/LitRevw/SingleCellMethods.md

 [SCENIC - Aibar et al. Nat Meth 2017](https://pubmed.ncbi.nlm.nih.gov/28991892/) GRN from scRNA-seq data.
 Predicts interactions between TFs and target genes.
 Coexpression is computed at a very limited distance (~20 Kb) between genes and TFs.

 [SCENIC+ - Gonzlez-Blas et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.08.19.504505v1) Extends SCENIC by using  scATAC-seq data to identify the enhancers associated with candidate TFs and identify their correlation with the candidate gene expression.
-The co-accessibility of peaks helps to identify and examine the TFs related to selective peaks upto 150 Kb distance from the gene.
+The co-accessibility of peaks helps to identify and examine the TFs related to selective peaks up to 150 Kb distance from the gene.

 [CellOracle - Kamimoto et al. Nature 2023](https://pubmed.ncbi.nlm.nih.gov/36755098/) Constructs GRN from multi-omic data and then simulates the effect of dynamic GRN following TF perturbation.
-Builds a ML model to predict the effect of TF on GRN. *(To read in detail)*
+Builds an ML model to predict the effect of TF on GRN. *(To read in detail)*

+## Trajectory analysis /  RNA velocity

+[Monocle - Trapnell et al. Nat Biotech 2014](https://pubmed.ncbi.nlm.nih.gov/24658644/) Trajectory analysis from scRNA-seq data.
+ICA is used for dimensionality reduction, after selecting a subset of genes with respect to the variance explained.
+Then, the minimum spanning tree (MST) is used to construct the lineage.
+A PQ-Tree-specific algorithm is used to deal with the branching noise.

+[RNA Velocity - La Manno et al. Nature 2018](https://pubmed.ncbi.nlm.nih.gov/30089906/) Concept of RNA velocity using the spliced and unspliced RNA.
+Provides a toolkit Velocyto.
+Assumes that the transcriptional regulation parameters are the same for all genes, and each gene has a sufficient time frame to reach the steady state.

+[scVelo - Bergen et al. Nat Biotech 2020](https://pubmed.ncbi.nlm.nih.gov/32747759/) scVelo method, extending the RNA velocity concept on scRNA-seq data by modeling the transcriptional regulation parameters in a probabilistic model.
+Also improves the running time.

+[multiVelo - Li et al. Nat Biotech 2023](https://pubmed.ncbi.nlm.nih.gov/36229609/) multiVelo approach.
+Using both scRNA-seq and scATAC-seq data for velocity estimation.
+Based on the fact that epigenomic changes (like the transition from euchromatin to heterochromatin) have a role in transcriptional regulation and rates.
+Uses ODE with switch and rate parameters.
+Inputs: time-varying levels of chromatin accessibility, unspliced pre-RNA, and spliced mature RNA.
+Parameters: rates of chromatin opening and closing, RNA transcription, RNA splicing, and RNA degradation of nuclear export.